luizpvas/functuts/priv/tutorials/en/02-the-simplest-yet-useful-elm-component.md

 ## Challenge

 * Our boss just called from a meeting.
-They loved our colorpicker and they want to use in another part of the software - but there is one problem.
+They loved our colorpicker, and they want to use in another part of the software - but there is one problem.
 The hidden input's name should be different there in order to match the database column name.
 How would you implement this change?